 “I would have liked to meet you no matter how you were, you’re family.”
-Kal-El told her with a laugh, “After so long I never thought I’d meet someone else like me and, well, you may be a little late but I think things turned out alright.”
+Kal-El told her with a laugh.
+“After so long, I never thought I’d meet someone else like me and, well, you may be a little late, but I think things turned out alright.”

 “Yeah, your parents would have been so proud of you.”
 Kara finally smiled back at him and then she laughed as something occurred to her.
-“Well, uncle would probably tell you to use a little more of the Fortress’ technology instead of punching bad guys but he was always an intellectual.”
+“Well, uncle would probably tell you to use a little more of the Fortress’ technology instead of punching bad guys, but he was always an intellectual.”

 “And Mr. Mind?”

-“The League is still searching for the mutant worm,” He said and Kara heard some anger in his voice for the first time.
-“We’re gonna find him I promise you.”
+“The League is still searching for the mutant worm.”
+He said and Kara heard some anger in his voice for the first time.
+“We’re gonna find him, I promise you.”

 “Just how long have I been recovering?”

 “Just a little over a week.”
-He said as we approached a table, Kal-El flashed around faster than Kara could move and set the table at record time, “Here, Ma made some pie for when you woke up.”
+He said as we approached a table, Kal-El flashed around faster than Kara could move and set the table at record time.
+“Here, Ma made some pie for when you woke up.”

 Kara sat down and took a small bite from the meat pie, it was delicious.
-She still didn’t trust her stomach to eat as much as she ate with small nibbles.
+She still didn’t trust her stomach to eat as much as she could, so ate with small nibbles.
 “Can I meet them?”

 “My parents?”
-Kal-El lifted an eyebrow, his mouth already filled with pie, “I wasn’t really sure you’d want to see them so soon.
+Kal-El lifted an eyebrow, his mouth already filled with pie.
+“I wasn’t really sure you’d want to see them so soon.
 You look so young I didn’t know how much time it has been since you woke up.”

 “They did raise you when I couldn’t, I have to thank them.”